What to do next?

 Required: webinar recording, video editor, time.
 Decide on the video format: it could be a full version of your webinar (edited, of course) or a series of several short videos.

 Things to pay attention to: Pauses, nose scratching and other fails.
-You might possibly be interested in reading our article Taking care of webinar recording
+You might be interested in reading our article Taking care of webinar recording

 Step 3.
 Preparing a blog post